-Study assessments will be performed as indicated in the Schedule of Activities (SoA) (Section 1.3).
-Participants will be confined to the clinic from Day -1 until discharge on Period 2, Day 10.
+Study assessments will be performed as indicated in the SoA (Section 1.3).
+Study participants will be confined to the clinic from Day -1 until discharge on Day 5 of Period 4.
+The total duration of the study, including Screening, is approximately 54 days.